frnmst/automated-tasks/README.md

 ##### Deploy

-The `./deploy.py` script copies the systemd unit files from `/home/jobs` to the appripriate directories.
+The `./deploy.py` script copies the systemd unit files from `/home/jobs` to the appropriate directories.

 TODO